njhdunn/msi-container-tutorial/_episodes/03-image-cache.md

 {: .language-bash}

 ~~~
-There are 1 container file(s) using 62.65 MB and 0 oci blob file(s) using 0.00 kB of space
+There are 2 container file(s) using 953.56 MiB and 7 oci blob file(s) using 795.96 MiB of space
-Total space used: 62.65 MB
+Total space used: 1.71 GiB
 ~~~
 {: .output}